- Guidance for in-person UROPs during spring 2021 – February 2, 2021

 - Funding opportunities specific to Covid-19

-As of October 14, 2020, MIT started transitioning into Phase 3 of the Research Ramp-Up (RR3) for laboratory research.
+As of October 14, 2020, MIT transitioned into Phase 3 of the Research Ramp-Up (RR3) for laboratory research.
 Under RR3, the cap on the aggregate number of hours laboratory personnel may work on campus has been lifted; however, the maximum personnel density requirement of 125 sf/person as well as the physical distancing requirement of at least 6 feet of separation in static work conditions remain.
 All other guidelines related to Covid-19-era safety and other practices that were in place during Research Ramp-Up 2 (RR2) remain in place:

 - Guidance for office space use at up to 50 percent capacity, which was released on August 18, has not changed.
+(See Office and meeting space limits extended – temporarily revised limits ending February 8, 2021).

 - It is recommended that all activities of laboratory-based research groups that can be successfully performed remotely, including one-on-one meetings and group meetings, should be conducted remotely.